Three ways to improve your health in 2020

 Your body isn’t getting any younger, which means your metabolism isn’t getting any faster.
 If you’re still hooked on processed grains and sugars, you’re going to start having a harder and harder time breaking them down for digestion and might notice they stubbornly start to start to hang onto you in the form of fat.

-Amp up your intake of fruits and leafy greens, scale back on processed foods, and make sure to get your daily dose essential vitamins and nutrients to promote strong bones!
+Amp up your intake of fruits and leafy greens, scale back on processed foods, switch to healthy snacks, and make sure to get your daily dose essential vitamins and nutrients to promote strong bones.

 3) Track your sleep